 Advanced registration is taken for all classes.
-You may enroll by phone, fax or mail.
+You may enroll by phone, online, in person, fax or mail.
 Registration phone and fax numbers and a registration form are included in Continuing Education class schedules.

 Cancelled Classes

 Classes without sufficient registration may be cancelled, in which case we will refund fees already collected.